JesterOfLemmings/crash-project/README.md

 What is GOOC?

 GOOC is open source version of GOOL with a C base.
-In the [goocdump](ht (who is very toxic towards hobbyists and he can go shit himself) tps://github.com/ManDude/goocdump), mandude says there should be 3 games, and 3 for each regional version, so 9.
+In the [goocdump](https://github.com/ManDude/goocdump), mandude (who does not like my project because i used a incorrect citation in a reddit post, he can go fuck himself for having a fit over that) there should be 3 games, and 3 for each regional version, so 9.
 But the only one finished is NTSC-J of the first Crash Bandicoot.
 I haven't fully tested the tool yet, but it should decompile the games, if we were to listen to him.

 Progress: 1/9